Noemiglois/normative-modelling/README.md

 ![](images/deviance_over_time.png)

-The longitudinal MN approach assesses individuals with regions deviating from the model.
+The longitudinal normative model approach assesses individuals with regions deviating from the model:

 - At baseline, the lateral occipital region had the highest deviation in patients.
 - At the first follow-up, the rostral middle frontal region showed the most deviation in patients.